 The Company uses historical trends and performs specific account assessments when determining the expected credit losses.
-These accounting estimates are in respect to the trade receivables line item in the Company's consolidated balance sheet.
-At December 31, 2021, trade receivables represented 12% of total assets.
+These accounting estimates are in respect to the trade receivables line item in the Company's consolidated statements of financial position.
+At December 31, 2022, trade receivables represented 20% of total assets.